BE-PROJECTS2018/GroupNo45-Pantomath-bo/README.md

 	4	Edit project and commit in your local repo
 	5.	sync the changes with your remote repo
 	6. Go to Github website there you will find compare and pull-request near new branch added message
-	7. If you still didn't get it follow this url: [Click me](https://code.tutsplus.com/tutorials/how-to-collaborate-on-github--net-34267)
+	7. If you still didn't get it follow this url [https://code.tutsplus.com/tutorials/how-to-collaborate-on-github--net-34267]
 	8. Bingo! you did it, yeah....